BALLAST OPERATION AND MAINTENANCE PRACTICE: BALLAST TANK INSPECTION

 BALLAST PREPARATION

 The main purposes of ballasting are to maintain the stability of a vessel, adjust the list and/or trim while at port to facilitate the cargo operation, to optimise a vessel’s performance and reduce fuel costs.
-The International Ballast Water Convention[1] (BWT) requires onboard ballast water management to help reduce potential ecological impact on the marine environment.
+The International Convention for the Control and Management of Ships’ Ballast Water and Sediments, 2004 (BWM Convention) requires onboard ballast water management to help reduce potential ecological impact on the marine environment.
 However, a well implemented ballast practice remains crucial to avoid incurring expensive pollution fines due to potential contamination of the on board ballast water.

 • Training and familiarising the crew with the onboard ballast system, the line setup, ballast water treatment system and associated equipment.